-The true self, with all its vibrancy, creativity and lust for life, in time, becomes a product of its environment.
+The True Self, with all its vibrancy, creativity and lust for life, in time, becomes a product of its environment.
 Those who are encouraged, thrive, and those who are shamed, shrink themselves to fit.
 Shame, when it is used enough on a person, moulds them inside a thick shell.
-Shame, like lava, burns hot at first then sets and becomes a hard shell.
+Shame, like lava, burns hot at first then sets.
 The hard shell that results from shame is the psychological cage.

-The people in our life who we love and surrender to have the ability to empower us, or to crush us.
+The people in our life who we love and surrender to have the ability to empower us, or crush us.
 Vulnerability comes with this risk.
-Our true self sits at the core of us, but it relies on the mind and body to actualise and express itself.
+Our True Self sits at the core of us, but it relies on the mind and body to actualise and express itself.
 The mind tempers our emotions and impulses based on the limitations of our world, and how the figures in our life treat us shapes our beliefs about ourselves and what is possible.
-Being ridiculed, shamed, yelled at, abused or neglected creates in us waves of shame and fear and tells our mind to pull back.
-With every negative experience that burns inside us, the psychological cage gains yet another layer to compensate.
+Being ridiculed, shamed, yelled at, abused or neglected creates in us waves of shame and fear and tells us to pull back.
+With every negative experience that burns inside us, the psychological cage gains yet another layer.

-Belief, by nature, snowballs.
-The more we believe and can act on our beliefs, the deeper we go.
-The concept of having flaws and being loved at the same time can seem foreign to some people.
-But when our loved ones treat us with grace, we feel worthy despite our flaws.
+The concept of being flawed and loved at the same time can seem foreign to some people.
+But when our loved ones treat us with grace, we feel worthy despite our shortcomings.
 Being encouraged to learn and explore gives us the green light to dig deeper.
 Being put down and jeered at tells us that it ends there.
 The shame which activates is painful.
 Nobody can tolerate it for long.
 As we experience this emotional eruption, instead of believing in our power and acting out our impulses, we add another layer to the psychological cage to protect us from suffering the agony which comes with fear and shame.
 Our emotions become dull, and our life force diminishes.

 The crazy thing is, we moulded this cage on the paradigms of one person or group.
 Many people have based their belief system around the paranoid, selfish mind of a narcissist.
 What a narcissist cannot tolerate, or cannot encourage or support, is of course not where it ends.
 But with this psychological cage that we live in, we believe that it does.
 Who we are and what we can do in this world ends there.